The Multivariate Extension of the Lomb-Scargle Method: Mathematical model and comparison of OMD and LSM

-The error term on the right hand side consists of a random distributed part divided by a sum over the square of the cosine.
+The residual error term on the right hand side consists of a random distributed part divided by a sum over the square of the cosine.
 In contrast to OMD, the estimation error of the parameter $a_{k}$ only depends on noise and is independent from the realization of sampling.

 The next step is to determine $\epsilon_{\mathrm{LSk}}$ in terms of a confidence interval with respect to $\alpha$ as it was done for OMD in Equation (\ref{eq:QDT-discrete-error}).
-Given a normal distributed error function $\epsilon_{k}\leftrightarrow\mathcal{N}(0,\sigma)$, with expected value and standard deviation independent from time \citet[Theorem 4A, p.
-90]{parzen1962stochastic}, the error can be factorized, leading to
+Given a normal distributed error function $\epsilon_{k}\leftrightarrow\mathcal{N}(0,\sigma)$, with expectation value of zero and standard deviation $\sigma$ independent from time, the error can be factorized (\citet[Theorem 4A, p.
+90]{parzen1962stochastic}), leading to